hrofarrow/Book_analysis-/README.md

   For this project, we will be analyzing data from a random list of books from the Google Books Dataset and we will be comparing different aspects of the list including price, publisher, and date to get understand the world of books.

 Research Questions:
-  1. Does the number of pages of a book effect the number of the votes that the book recieves?
+  1. Does the number of pages of a book effect the number of the votes that the book recieves? - Molly
   2. Is there a publisher that publishes most books or most popular books?
-  3. Does the amount of votes affect the overall rating of the book?
+  3. Does the amount of votes affect the overall rating of the book? - Catherine
-  4. Do you pay for more pages?
-  5. Do some publishers produce more expensive books?
+  4. Do some publishers produce more expensive books? does more pages = more expensive?
-  6. Do some publishers publish their books during a specific time of the year?
+  5. Do some publishers publish their books during a specific time of the year?

 Datasets to be used:
   CSV Files